artialex/artialex.github.io/public/notes/How I write unit tests.md

-# How do I write unit tests
+# How I write unit tests

 - Use jest for unit testing
 - Write tests in `*.test.js` files